 • Demand Response Activity.
-Demand response activity includes economic demand response (economic resources), emergency and pre-emergency demand response (demand resources), synchronized reserves and regulation.
+Demand response activity includes economic demand response (economic resources), emergency and preemergency demand response (demand resources), synchronized reserves and regulation.
 Economic demand response participates in the energy market.
 Emergency and pre-emergency demand response participates in the capacity market and energy market.
 Demand response resources participate in the Synchronized Reserve Market.
 Demand response resources participate in the regulation market.

-In 2017, total demand response revenue decreased by \$154.4 million, 23.5 percent, from \$657.1 million in 2016 to \$502.6 million in 2017.
-Emergency demand response revenue accounted for 98.5 percent of all demand response revenue, economic demand response for 0.5 percent, demand response in the Synchronized Reserve Market for 0.6 percent and demand response in the regulation for 0.4 percent.
+In the first three months of 2018, total demand response revenue increased by \$13.5 million, 11.5 percent, from \$116.7 million in the first three months of 2017 to \$130.2 million in the first three months of 2018.
+Emergency demand response revenue accounted for 97.6 percent of all demand response revenue, economic demand response for 0.7 percent, demand response in the Synchronized Reserve Market for 1.1 percent and demand response in the regulation market for 0.7 percent.

-Total emergency demand response revenue decreased by \$153.8 million, 23.7 percent, from \$649.0 million in 2016 to \$495.2 million in 2017.
-This consisted entirely of a \$153.8 million, 23.7 percent, reduction in capacity market revenue from \$649.0 million in 2016 to \$495.2 million in 2017.
+Total emergency demand response revenue increased by \$11.9 million, 10.3 percent, from \$115.1 million in the first three months of 2017 to \$127.0 million in the first three months of 2018.
+This increase consisted entirely of capacity market revenue.

-Economic demand response revenue decreased by \$0.9 million, 26.3 percent, from \$3.5 million in 2016 to \$2.6 million in 2017.
-Demand response revenue in the Synchronized Reserve Market decreased by \$0.5 million, 13.4 percent, from \$3.4 million in 2016 to \$3.0 million in 2017.
-Demand response
+Economic demand response revenue increased by \$0.4 million, 73.1 percent, from \$0.5 million in the first three months of 2017 to \$0.9 million in the first three months of 2018.
+Demand response revenue in the Synchronized Reserve Market increased by \$0.7 million, 99.3 percent, from \$0.7 million in the first three months of 2017 to \$1.4 million in the first three months of 2018.
+Demand response revenue in the regulation market increased by \$0.5 million, 137.4 percent, from \$0.4 million in the first three months of 2017 to \$0.9 million in the first three months of 2018.

-1 Emergency demand response refers to both emergency and pre-emergency demand response.
-With the implementation of the Capacity Performance design, there is no functional difference between the emergency and pre-emergency demand response resource. revenue in the regulation market increased by \$0.8 million, 69.0 percent, from \$1.1 million in 2016 to \$1.8 million in 2017.

 - Demand Response Energy Payments are Uplift.
 Energy payments to emergency and economic demand response resources are uplift.
 LMP does not cover energy payments although emergency and economic demand response can and does set LMP.
 Energy payments to emergency demand resources are paid by PJM market participants in proportion to their net purchases in the real-time market.
-Energy payments to economic demand resources are paid by real-time exports from PJM and realtime loads in each zone for which the load-weighted average real-time LMP for the hour during which the reduction occurred is greater than or equal to the net benefits test price for that month. - Demand Response Market Concentration.
-The ownership of economic demand response resources was highly concentrated in 2016 and 2017.
-The HHI for economic resource reductions decreased from 7658 in 2016 to 7599 in 2017.
-The ownership of emergency demand response resources was moderately concentrated in 2017.
+Energy payments to economic demand resources are paid by real-time exports from PJM and real-time loads in each zone for which the load-weighted average real-time LMP for the hour during which the reduction occurred is greater than or equal to the net benefits test price for that month. - Demand Response Market Concentration.
+The ownership of economic demand response resources was highly concentrated in the first three months of 2017 and 2018.
+The HHI for economic resource reductions decreased from 7598 in the first three months of 2017 to 7565 in the first three months of 2018.
+The ownership of emergency demand response resources was moderately concentrated in the first three months of 2018.
 The HHI for emergency demand response committed MW was 1433 for the 2017/2018 Delivery Year.
 In the 2017/2018 Delivery Year, the four largest companies contributed 69.6 percent of all committed emergency demand response MW. - Limited Locational Dispatch of Demand Resources.
 Beginning with the 2014/2015 Delivery Year, demand resources are dispatchable for mandatory reductions on a subzonal basis, defined by zip codes, but only if the subzone is defined at least one day before it is dispatched and only until PJM removes the definition of the subzone.
 Nodal dispatch of demand resources in a nodal market would improve market efficiency.
-The goal should be nodal dispatch of demand resources with no advance notice required, as is the case for generation resources.